An Optimal Decentralized Multi-access Coded Caching System: System Model and Preliminaries

-In this paper, we use techniques from index coding to obtain a lower bound on the delivery scheme.
+We use techniques from index coding to prove the optimality of the proposed linear delivery scheme.
 In the remaining part of the section we review index coding and its connection with coded caching.